 58. Although these topics may be somewhat related to the Department's review criteria, the Department does not have sufficient expertise in these areas to make a determination on their outcomes.
-It would be improper for IDWR to approve or deny an application for permit based on IDWR's interpretation or application of another agency's or group's rules.
+The above topics might have been addressed if the director were approving TLCC's application.
+Because the director is denying TLCC's application, these matters need not be addressed.